 The Fitbit Versa is much better looking and more compact than the Ionic, and it doesn’t cost as much money.
 Now, that lower price tag will get you fewer features (no GPS, for instance), but that’s the whole point of this smartwatch — the Versa is a smartwatch for everyone.

-The Versa also brings Fitbit OS 2.0, quick replies for Android users, 24/7 heart rate tracking, on-screen workouts with Fitbit Coach, over 15 exercise modes, Connected GPS, and swim tracking thanks to its 5ATM rating.
+The Versa also brings Fitbit OS 2.0, 24/7 heart rate tracking, on-screen workouts with Fitbit Coach, over 15 exercise modes, Connected GPS, and swim tracking thanks to its 5ATM rating.
 There’s also room to store your music, and if you spring for the Special Edition model you’ll have access to Fitbit Pay.

-This is the best Fitbit you can buy, period.
+The Fitbit Ionic is a great fitness tracker/smartwatch hybrid if you need something a little more powerful than the Versa.
 It’s an incredible fitness and sleep tracker, comes with a built-in GPS, allows you to pay for things from your wrist, and it’s water resistant.
 If you don’t care about smartwatch features and are looking for a high-end Fitbit device, buy the Ionic.

 Software issues aside, the Ionic is one heck of a fitness watch.
 It’s available now on Amazon and Fitbit.com for $269.95, and comes in three different color options.